EventStore/documentation/docs/server/5.0.9/server/operations/scavenging.md

 ## Starting a scavenge

-Scavenges are not run automatically by Event Store.
+Scavenges are not run automatically by EventStoreDB.
 We recommendation that you set up a scheduled task, for example using cron or Windows Scheduler, to trigger a scavenge as often as you need.

 You start a scavenge by issuing an empty `POST` request to the HTTP API with the credentials of an `admin` or `ops` user: